 3. Yamanashi Prefecture

-Top 3 Prefectures where have the most plating ‘PEACH’ in Japan
+Top 3 Prefectures That Have the Most Peach Farms in Japan

 1. Yamanashi Prefecture